Seven Hills (Qld)

 Table Chart PROFILE FAQ

-Seven Hills features high concentrations of family households and group households, with a median household size of 2.9 people
+Seven Hills features high concentrations of family households and group households, with a higher-than-average median household size

-Family households constitute 80.3% of all households, including 43.7% couples with children, 21.6% couples without children, and 12.8% single parent families.
-Non-family households account for the remaining 19.7%, with lone person households at 16.3% and group households comprising 3.9%.
-The median household size is 2.9 people.
+Family households account for 80.3% of all households, including 43.7% couples with children, 21.6% couples without children, and 12.8% single parent families.
+Non-family households make up 19.7%, with lone person households at 16.3% and group households comprising 3.9% of the total.
+The median household size is 2.9 people, larger than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households